GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 |:tada:|

 Login into each computer and repeat the ssh keygen step there (this will facilitate code sharing, see below).
 Copy your **public** ssh key into your clip board on each computer.
-On the mac the approach is

 .. code::